 We start our week with a special guided foodie tour through the historic centre of Palermo, ranked amongst the best cities in the world for street food.
 During our walk we wander through carts and kiosks of street vendors, colourful markets and local bakeries whilst trying some of the best local specialities.
-These include arancini (fried rice balls stuffed with meat sauce and cheese), panelle (fried chick peas pancake), and sfincione (Palermo’s traditional pizza) - all absolutely delicious.
-As we walk, our guide will reveal some of the secrets of Sicilian street cuisine and explain the history of the city, while pointing out notable monuments including Quattro Canti, Pretoria Square, the Cathedral and Marina Square.
-In the afternoon we visit Monreale, where we enjoy a guided visit to its extraordinary cathedral, considered the greatest example of Norman architecture in the world.
+These may vary depending on the season and usually include arancini (fried rice balls stuffed with meat sauce and cheese), panelle (fried chick peas pancake), and sfincione (Palermo’s traditional pizza) - all absolutely delicious.
+As we walk, the local guide will reveal some of the secrets of Sicilian street cuisine and explain the history of the city, while pointing out notable monuments and historic streets such as Piazza San Domenico, Vucciria, Quattro Canti.
+In the afternoon we visit Monreale, where we enjoy a visit to its extraordinary Duomo, considered the greatest example of Norman architecture in the world.
 Overnight in Palermo.

 In the morning we transfer to our next destination, the coastal town of Trapani.
 The local gastronomy in this part of Sicily is strongly influenced by the Arabs, who occupied the area for many centuries until the Normans took over.
 A hands-on cookery course with a local chef will give us the opportunity to learn more about the interesting culinary fusions, while practising (and tasting!) traditional regional recipes.
 In the afternoon we head to the southern town of Marsala, internationally famous for its finest fortified wines.
 A wine tasting will be offered after a tour of one of the best local wineries.
 Overnight in Marsala. **

-In the morning we leave Marsala and transfer to the southern fishing port of Sciacca.
-The fishing fleet in this small village is amongst the largest in Italy; if we are lucky, we might even have the opportunity to catch some of the fishing boats returning to the port, a real spectacle of local traditions worth seeing.
-There will be some free time to enjoy a walk through this authentic Sicilian town, before enjoying lunch in one of the best local fish and seafood restaurant recommended by our guide.
+In the morning we leave Marsala and transfer to a traditional organic olive farm, run by the Centonze family, owner of the estate since 1953.
+We will learn of the cultivation and production methods and sample some of the world's finest olive oil accompanied by local produce.
 In the afternoon we transfer to the iconic sight of the Valley of the Temples in Agrigento.
 A guided tour will allow us to discover and learn of the history of this splendid archaeological park, which consists of eight temples (and various other remains) built between about 510 BC and 430 BC.
 Overnight in Agrigento.

 This tour ends in Taormina in the morning of day 8. **